Current Library Services

 Free Wi-Fi is also available throughout downtown Johnson City in the 200 and 300 blocks of East Main Street, as well as Founders Park, the Pavilion at Founders Park, and King Commons.

-We currently do not offer the TWRA boating exam since we are closed to the public.
-However, the exam can be taken at any designated test proctoring location.
+The exam can also be taken at any designated test proctoring location.
 Call a location to confirm that it is open and available for testing.
 A limited amount of proctoring is available via Zoom.
 Call TWRA at (615) 781-6601 to set up an appointment.